 The experiment was carried out at agriculture field, Jollang, College of Agriculture, Himalayan University, Itanagar, Arunachal Pradesh during the period of Kharif season of 29 June 2024.
-The experimental farm is situated at 27.074684, N latitude and 93.652878 E longitude with an average elevation of 320 meters.
+The experimental farm is situated at 27.0746840 N latitude and 93.6528780 E longitude with an average elevation of 320 meters.
 It was undertaken with the objective to analyze the different rice verities and to assess their performance in Kharif season.

-The treatment include, T1 –Control, T2 – 100% RDF, T3 – 100% RDF + Nano Nitrogen at 4ml/L, T4 - 100% RDF + Nano Zinc at 2ml/L, T5 – 100% RDF +Nano Nitroegn at 4ml/L + Nano Zinc at 2ml/L, T6 – 80% RDF + Nano Nitrogen at 4ml/L, T7 – 80% RDF + Nano Zinc at 2ml/L, T8 - 80% RDF + Nano Nitrogen at 4ml + Nano Zinc at 2ml/L. The experiment was carried out in Randomized Block Design (RBD) in the year 2024 – 2025.
+The treatment include, T1 –Control, T2 – 100% RDF, T3 – 100% RDF + nano nitrogen at 4ml/L, T4 - 100% RDF + nano zinc at 2ml/L, T5 – 100% RDF + nano nitroegn at 4ml/L + nano zZinc at 2ml/L, T6 – 80% RDF + nano nitrogen at 4ml/L, T7 – 80% RDF + nano zinc at 2ml/L, T8 - 80% RDF + nano nitrogen at 4ml + nano zZinc at 2ml/L. The experiment was carried out in Randomized Complete Block Design (RCBD) in the year 2024 – 2025.

 The climate condition of Itanagar is humid subtropical climate with distinct season. the rainy season usually starts from May and it extends up to September and from October onwards.
 The meteorological data of weather parameter. temperature, rainfall, relative humidity and sunshine hours recorded during the period of experimentation from July to November during the year 2024-2025 were obtained from meteorological observatory, for the period of the experimentation have been presented in the table.
 The mean minimum and maximum temperature recorded during the cropping season was 22.3 °C and 27.6 "C, respectively.
 The average relative humidity